Breast Cancer Decision App

 Patient / Family / Care Team interviews

 Patient / Provider observations

 Secondary research / literature review

-iPad application was created and iPads were given to 500 breast cancer patients for a research study.
-The study was across main Mayo Clinic sites and two Mayo Clinic Health Systems.
+iPad application was created and iPads were given to 1000 breast cancer patients and is still in use today.

-- Patients are anxious and overwhelmed, information has to be staged: When a patient gets a diagnosis of cancer everything starts to blur together and they don't have capacity to retain information given to them, especially when it's delivered all at once in a 30 minute appointment.
+Create information stage gates.
+When a patient gets a diagnosis of cancer everything starts to blur together.
+They don't have capacity to retain information given to them, especially when it's delivered all at once at the height of their anxiety.

 Based on my interviews, observations and research I created an initial sitemap, wireframes and clickable prototype to gain feedback from cancer survivors and clinical team.
+I designed framework the patient facing app, provider dashboard and clinical service flow.
 I mentored my design intern in creating multiple UI designs.
 We conducted a heuristic usability test of our prototype, user tested with breast cancer survivors and conducted online usability testing.
 I identified a vendor to develop our app.
 I managed the requirements, tested releases and helped navigate how to get the app into iTunes.
-The app as synced to a provider dashboarder website that allowed all the doctors to see what a patient valued and the decisions they were considering.
+The app was synced to a provider dashboard website that allowed all the doctors to see what a patient valued and the decisions they were considering.